emmanuel-pogbe/py-nuban/README.md

 or feature requests.
 Include tests and small focused changes.
 Add a unit test under `tests/` and update documentation as needed.

-## Testing & CI

-- Run the small test harness included in `tests/test_main.py`:

 ## License

-This project is MIT licensed — see the `LICENSE` file for details.
+This project is MIT licensed, see the `LICENSE` file for details.